-These nodes are to be used for compiling and test runs (on the TCS, use only tcs02 for test runs).
-However, because these machines are used by everyone who needs to use the SciNet systems, be considerate; only run scripts or programs that use a moderate amount of memory, only a few of the cores and do not take more than a few minutes.
+It is recommended to only use tcs02 for test runs.

+Because the development machines are used by everyone who needs to use the SciNet systems, be considerate.
+Only run scripts or programs that use a moderate amount of memory, only a few of the cores and do not take more than a few minutes.